Common Name: shasta daisy

 Tolerate: Rabbit, Deer, Drought, Dry Soil

-This Shasta daisy cultivar is a compact, dwarf plant which typically grows on rigid stems to 12" tall.
-Features 2.5" diameter flower heads with the classic white rays and yellow center disks and coarsely-toothed, lance-shaped, medium green leaves.
+'Becky' is larger than most other Shasta cultivars, growing 3-4' tall on rigid stems which do not require staking.
+Features 3-4" diameter flower heads with the classic white rays and yellow center disks and coarsely-toothed, lance-shaped, medium green leaves.
 Stems do not require staking.
-Blooms most of the summer.
+Long bloom period of July through September.
 Excellent and long-lasting fresh cut flower.
-Formerly included in the genus Chrysanthemum.
-This cultivar is a 1991 All-America award winner.